-When you think about an electric toothbrush, you don’t tend to buy them often.
-And so brands can afford to sell them at a loss because they know they’ll easily recoup their lost profit costs form the toothbrush heads which need to be changed much more regularly for great oral hygiene.
+When you think about an electric toothbrush, you realize that we don’t tend to buy them often.
+Also, brands can afford to sell them at a loss because they know they’ll easily recoup their lost profit costs form the toothbrush heads which need to be changed much more regularly for great oral hygiene.

 So if you want to implement a loss leader strategy and are worried, consider whether you have any add-on products where people would need to come back to your store to make a further supplementary purchase.

 Loss-leader pricing is a strategy marketers pursue to entice the highest amount of customers into the store with several below-cost prices, and aim to gain more from the profitable products.
 Although it might be profitable in some cases, there are risks that come with this strategy.
 Therefore, when you’re implementing this strategy, keep in mind that you must: